fugewifugewg/GamblersFallacy/README.md

 Inspired by 2012 era Minecraft mods akin to "Elemental Creepers" "All The TNT" "Mo' Creepers".

-Any mod that add a bajillion jreepers of every variety, you know the ones
+Any mod that add a bajillion creepers of every variety, you know the ones

 Now YOU can experience the 2012 minecraft modding scene...
 IN BALATRO!